kyleedwardsny/KylosKitchen/KylosBurritos.md

 something similar to what I usually order at Chipotle.
 Frustrated with a lack of recipes that match what I wanted, I decided to create my own.

+I'm not much of a salsa person, but feel free to add your favorite salsa recipe, or any other ingredients you want.

 Ingredients
 -----------